woof-software/compound-multiplier/documentation/CompoundV3CollateralSwap.md

 ## Overview

-The `CompoundV3CollateralSwap` contract is a sophisticated DeFi protocol that enables users to swap one collateral asset for another within their Compound V3 position using flash loans.
+The `CompoundV3CollateralSwap` contract allows users to swap one collateral asset for another within their Compound V3 position using flash loans.
 The contract maintains the user's debt position while changing their collateral composition, allowing for portfolio rebalancing and risk management without requiring additional capital or closing positions.

 ## Key Features